 It’s very much easier to know what John Gray is against than what he is for.
 This is partly because he’s against so much and partly because, when he’s against something, he tends to be very against it.
 But he is often frustratingly obscure about what he is for, which often changes.
 A path out of the very grave dangers that Gray believes we now face never quite comes into focus in his writings, probably because he thinks that the modern West’s sickness is incurable.

 Among the things that Gray has most strongly and consistently been against is the Enlightenment.
 He argues that, from the eighteenth-century seed of the Enlightenment have grown a wide range of moral and political pathologies, including totalitarianism, fascism, Communism, environmental degradation, nihilism, Jacobinism, liberal imperialism, Bolshevism, a highly destructive form of capitalist fundamentalism, radical Islam, and even the Counter-Enlightenment.
-He links the Enlightenment directly to modernity, Christianity and pre-Socratic antiquity and bundles the whole package together in a giant collection of monstrosities that have led the world to its present state of ruination, with no apparent prospect of escape.
+He links the Enlightenment directly to modernity, Christianity, and pre-Socratic antiquity and bundles the whole package together in a giant collection of monstrosities that have led the world to its present state of ruination, with no apparent prospect of escape.

-While my primary purpose in what follows is to explicate Gray’s dark portrait of the Enlightenment, its purportedly destructive role in Western history and what he thinks can be done about it, I will also offer some critical reflections on a number of contentious claims, assumptions and conclusion he makes that raise doubts about the plausibility and coherence of his views on the subject.
+While my primary purpose in what follows is to explicate Gray’s dark portrait of the Enlightenment, its purportedly destructive role in Western history, and what he thinks can be done about it, I will also offer some critical reflections on a number of contentious claims, assumptions, and conclusions he makes that raise doubts about the plausibility and coherence of his views on the subject.
 My account is based primarily on six of his many books covering a twenty-eight year period, in which his presentation of the Enlightenment has remained very consistent: Isaiah Berlin (1995), Enlightenment’s Wake (1997), Voltaire (1999), Black Mass (2007) and Seven Types of Atheism (2018), and The New Leviathans (2023).

 Gray’s Portrait of the Enlightenment